What Is an Internship?

 - Follow school coordinator’s instruction about what comes next.
 Procedures vary depending on your school and program.
 If your school coordinator is not sure what to do, please refer them to EducationConnection@uhs-sa.com

 - Consider your parking options: (your school coordinator has details)

-- Hospital Patient/Visitor parking areas: Best if you will only be at the Hospital for a few days.
-Get a ticket when you enter, pay when you exit.
-Maximum charge is $4 per day.
+- Hospital Patient/Visitor parking areas: Best if you will only be at University Hospital for a few days.
+Obtain a ticket when you enter, pay when you exit.
+Maximum charge is $8 per day.

 - Hospital Staff garage: Best if you will be at the Hospital often.
-University Health ID badge costs $10, and each month of parking costs an additional $13.
+University Health System ID badge costs $10.

 - Crossroads Park-and-Ride: Parking is free.
 Quick bus ride to Hospital.

 - All other locations: Park in the patient areas furthest from main entrance, as a courtesy to our patients and families.